 Where LEP persons desire, they will be permitted to use, at their own expense, an interpreter of their own choosing, in place of or as a supplement to the free language services offered by the PHA.
+The PHA, at its discretion, may choose to use the languages services even when LEP persons desire to use an interpreter of their choosing.
 The interpreter may be a family member or friend.
+If the interpreter chosen by the family is a minor, the PHA will not rely on the minor to serve as the interpreter.